-If you have friends or family invested in the Amazon ecosystem of products, there's a good chance that they'll want an Amazon Fire TV.
-The only problem is that the Fire TV is not a single product: you can buy it in either box or stick form.
+If you're invested in the Amazon ecosystem of products, you may want an Amazon Fire TV, to access all your movies, TV and music on the big screen.
+The only problem is that the Fire TV is not a single product: you can buy it in either UHD or full HD configurations.

 Here are a few differences to keep in mind if you just can't decide between the two.